White House Historical Association: Education

 The association publishes the official White House guide.
 In the White House Visitor Center, the association operates a gift shop and book store.
 The association also creates and publishes media on the history, art, and architecture of the White House, and the quarterly journal White House History.
 As of 1995, books published by the association had sold more than eight million copies.
 The association sponsors scholarship, seminars, and exhibitions on the history of the White House.
 As of 2009, the association awarded three White House History Fellowships each year in collaboration with the Organization of American Historians.
 It operates the David M. Rubenstein National Center for White House History at Decatur House.

+The association offers webinars to public school teachers in order to support them with professional development, and with online resources for classroom use.
+This began in earnest as part of their "Digital Resources for Distance Learning" initiative which launched in April 2020, in response to the COVID-19 pandemic.

+In 2024, the association opened The People's House: A White House Experience, an interactive 33000 sqft museum which gives visitors a behind-the-scenes look at the building's history.
+It includes replicas of the White House south facade and Oval Office.

 Funding

 The majority of the funding for the White House Historical Association comes from private contributions, in addition to corporate contributions and the sale of publications and gift items.
 The association manages the White House Acquisition Trust and the White House Endowment Trust.